-Dr Roger Dargaville is the Deputy Director of the Melbourne Energy Institute.
-He is an expert in energy systems and climate change.
+Dr Roger Dargaville is an expert in energy systems and climate change.
 Roger specialises in large-scale energy system transition optimisation, and novel energy storage technologies such as seawater pumped hydro and liquid air energy storage.
 He has conducted research in global carbon cycle science, simulating the emissions of carbon dioxide from fossil fuel and exchanges between the atmosphere, land and oceans as well as stratospheric ozone depletion.

 Roger completed his undergraduate and PhD at the University of Melbourne, as well as a Graduate Certificate in University Teaching.
 He has worked at Monash University, the University of Alaska, Fairbanks, the National Center for Atmospheric Research (USA) and at the Centre nationale de la recherche scientifique (CNRS), the Intergovernmental Oceanographic Commission (IOC) at UNESCO and the International Energy Agency.